DanalEstes/DuetVersions/README.md

     ./DuetVersion.sh

-By default shows highest available, installed, and dependencies for installed.
+By default shows highest available, installed, and dependencies for installed, and reprapfirmware internal version for installed.
 Specify a number as a command line argument to see that may 'backward' from highest available.

     .DuetVersionAll.sh